myke-oliveira/machine-learning-models/README.md

 # machine-learning-models

-This repository presents some useful models and techinics for machine learning.
+This repository presents some useful models and methods for machine learning.

 ## Dependences